Introduction:

 1) Enforce the deference protocol.
 This removes resources from "easy access" (less goodies lying around means less opportunity for conflict) and it helps the dogs focus on the owners for everything they need in life.

-2) Take complete control of your dogs’ daily routines.
+dogs’ daily routines.
 Examine the household rules and rituals and look for ways to establish order.

 3) The owner must learn to read canine body language.